 A magnesium deficiency in laying hens results in a rapid decline in egg production, hypomagnesemia, and a marked withdrawal of magnesium from bones.
 Egg size, shell weight, and the magnesium content of yolk and shell are decreased.
 Increasing the dietary calcium of laying hens accentuates these effects.
 Magnesium seems to play a central role in eggshell formation, although it is not clear whether there is a structural need or whether magnesium simply gets deposited as a cofactor along with calcium.

-Magnesium requirements for most classes of chickens seem to be ~500–600 ppm, a level that is usually achieved with contributions by natural feed ingredients.
+Magnesium requirements for most classes of chickens seem to be ~500–600 ppm, a level usually achieved with contributions from natural feed ingredients.

 Although requirements for potassium, sodium, and chloride have been clearly defined, it is also important to maintain a balance of these and all other electrolytes in the body.
 Often termed electrolyte balance or acid-base balance, the effects of deficiency of any one element are often a consequence of alteration to this important balance as it affects osmoregulation.

 A deficiency of chloride causes ataxia with classic signs of nervousness, often induced by sudden noise or fright.
 The main sign of hypokalemia is an overall muscle weakness characterized by weak extremities, poor intestinal tone with intestinal distention, cardiac weakness, and weakness and ultimately failure of the respiratory muscles.
 Hypokalemia is apt to occur during severe stress.
 Plasma protein is increased, causing the kidney, under the influence of adrenocortical hormone, to discharge potassium into the urine.
 During adaptation to the stress, blood flow to the muscle gradually improves, and the muscle begins uptake of potassium.
 As liver glycogen is restored, potassium returns to the liver.